Online Workshops

 Presenter: Jeff M. Poulin, Creative Generation

-If you have registered and have not received Log-On details, please check your spam folder or call Alexis (202-909-1194)
+If you have registered and have not received Log-On details, please check your spam folder or call Alexis (202-909-1194) for assistance.

 Registration Fee: Member: Free, Non-Member Student $20, Non-Member $40